Guidelines for Authors

 Authors' contributions

 The contributions of each author should be listed and submitted as a separate file.
 Contributions should be specified along the lines of: conceptualisation; methodology; data collection; sample analysis; data analysis; validation; data curation; writing – the initial draft; writing – revisions; student supervision; project leadership; project management; and funding acquisition.
+All authors read and approved the final manuscript.
 For a brief description of each contribution please click here.

 Author information